Support for End Users of the UK federation

 It will be useful to have had a look at your logs for signs of errors before contacting them.

-In this case it's more likely that the problem is local.
+In this case it's more likely that the problem is local to your deployment.

-At this point, it's a good idea to turn up your logging, and to check for any recent changes that may affect your entity (is metadata still being downloaded; has a certificate expired or been replaced, has there been a modification to your firewall)
+At this point, it's a good idea to turn up your logging, and to check for any recent changes that may affect your entity:

 IdP operators can also use the UK federation test SP to test authentication and attribute release.
 Test against all relevant session initiators, check the values of attributes released using the "Session dumper" link, and view the SAML Assertion and CGI header variables.